-The Authority employed circa 990 employees at the end of March 2020 (approximately 975 full time equivalents) to deliver its services.
+The 2020/21 budgeted establishment was 962 FTE employees.
 Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue, Community Prevention and Protection work).

 As a direct consequence of the scale of Government cuts over the last decade, there has been an inevitable impact on frontline services.